suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/07-question-answering.md

 1. Expand **Alternate questions** and select **+ Add alternate question**.
 Then enter `Hiya`as an alternative phrasing for "Hello".
 1. At the bottom of the **Question answer pairs** pane, select **Save** to save your knowledge base.

-## Train and test the knowledge base
+## Task 4: Train and test the knowledge base

 Now that you have a knowledge base, you can test it.